 Build Around Your Lifestyle

-Lake One, Minnesota is where Ryan likes to spend his free time.
-For him to do what he loves to do, he decided to build his agency to be completely remote which allows greater flexibility for him and his team to enjoy more freedom during the day.
+Lake One, Minnesota, is where Ryan likes to spend his free time.
+To do what he loves to do, he decided to build his agency to be completely remote, allowing him and his team to enjoy more freedom during the day.

 This is a valuable lesson for many agency owners, especially new ones.
 Determine what the lifestyle is that you’re trying to create for you and your family.

-The answer to this question, though it may not seem like it, will have a significant impact on the agency you build and the direction you want to move towards in your agency vision.
+The answer to this question, though it may not seem like it, will significantly impact the agency you build and the direction you want to move towards in your agency vision.

 Be realistic about what you want to.
-Do you want money and fame, or do you just want the byproducts of it like freedom or recognition?
+Do you want money and fame, or do you just want its byproducts like freedom or recognition?

 Using Your Sales Conversation to Improve Your Marketing